Tomb of Ferdowsi: Structural details

 The basic structure of the tomb is rectangular with a large garden surrounding the structure and interacting with the structure in the Persian style of gardening known as Char-bagh (or Chaharbagh translating to four gardens in Persian).
 In the center of the cross created by the legs of the garden surrounding it, is an edifice made of primarily white marble.
 The edifice can be divided into a "wide chamber" that lies at the base and a cubical erection on top, with four pillars surrounding it and scenes from the epic of Shahnameh and text ornating it.
 The body of the poet is actually interred in the center of the rectangular wide chamber underneath the overlying four pillars cube.
 There are twelve (12) steps leading from the lowest point of the wide chamber all the way to the level of the cube.
 The wide base has a total height of 16 m.
 The edifice has equal dimensions of 30 m on each side.

 The following are schematic diagrams of the aerial view of the tomb's wide base and edifice section and their topography:

 A unique feature of the design of Ferdowsi's tomb has been its resemblance to that of Cyrus the Great in Pasargadae.
 Cyrus's tomb also has a rectangular structure seating atop a rectangular, gradually elevating base.
 This resemblance is intentional as the designer of this edifice intended to revoke the original Achaemenid style of architecture.
 In fact every other facet of the edifice has a Zoroastrian symbol known as Faravahar.
 This is not coincidental.
 There are multiple applications of this in the Achaemenid architecture mainly in Persepolis in Fars province today.
 The "Society for National Heritage of Iran" (SNH) heavily relied on the use of Faravahar as this was the symbolic representation of ancient Iran since Achaemenid times.
 Many construction in the 1930s, including the then National Bank of Iran use Faravahar which is not unexpected considering that the same architect that created Ferdowsi's tomb also created the National Bank of Iran.

-A well-preserved column in Persepolis.
+A well-preserved Persian column in Persepolis.
 Note the two bulls and the ornations.